This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Poor hygiene (dirty clothing or bedding)

-- Pressure ulcers (bed sores) on his lower back, hip, or thigh
+- Pressure injuries (sores) on his or her lower back, hip, or thigh

 - Weight loss